Table of Contents[Show]

 Lending platforms are one of the most popular DeFi applications.
-Unlike traditional lenders, decentralised lending platforms don’t ask borrowers for their personal information or credit history.
-In fact, it doesn’t matter whether you have a good or bad credit history.
-All you have to do is deposit collateral, which the lender will receive if you do not repay the loan.
+Unlike traditional lenders, decentralised lending platforms don’t ask borrowers for personal information or credit history.
+In fact, it doesn’t matter whether borrowers have a good or bad credit history.
+All traders have to do is deposit collateral, which the lender will receive if traders do not repay the loan.

 Moreover, borrowers can access loans faster, and geographical barriers do not apply, making loans more obtainable.

 Wrapped Bitcoin (WBTC) is an ERC20 token that represents Bitcoin on the Ethereum network.
 The token is backed on a ratio of 1:1 with Bitcoin.
 WBTC enables users to earn interest from lending BTC on decentralised lending platforms.
 Additionally, WBTC brings Bitcoin’s liquidity to DEXs.

 These are markets that allow people to bet on the price of a currency or the results of a future event.
 In DeFi, prediction markets are intermediary-free, more accessible, and typically have lower fees compared to centralised prediction markets.

 Yield farming involves providing liquidity to a trading or lending pool in exchange for interest or trading fees plus liquidity provider tokens that can then be staked in a yield farm to earn additional yield.
 Yearn Finance is an example of a DeFi platform that provides yield farming.

 DeFi enables anyone across the globe to secure a loan online.
 It also allows users to lend crypto assets and earn interest.

 Crypto traders can also conduct all sorts of trades with the advantage of having control over the assets, while crypto-savvy investors can earn an additional yield on the crypto assets by deploying yield farming strategies.